Clinical Counseling Center

 - Relationship issues**

-**Couples and/or relationship issues may be seen only if both parties are registered as a SFCC student, faculty, or staff.
+**Couples and/or relationship issues may be seen only if both parties are registered as a SFCC or MACC student.

 We are Located

-The CCC is located on the Sedalia campus of State Fair Community College in Fielding Technical Center, Room 236.
+In Sedalia, the CCC is located on campus of State Fair Community College in Fielding Technical Center, Room 236.
 In Columbia, the CCC is located on campus of Moberly Area Community College in Suite 132.

 Hours of Operation

 The CCC is not open during holiday hours or when host campus is closed.

 How to Schedule an Appointment

-To schedule an appointment contact the CMU Clinical Counseling Center at 660-596-7156, 660-596-7152 or email the CCC at firstname.lastname@example.org.
+To schedule an appointment in Sedalia contact the CMU Clinical Counseling Center at 660-596-7156, 660-596-7152, or email the CCC at firstname.lastname@example.org.
 To schedule an appointment in Columbia contact the CMU Clinical Counseling Center at 573-234-1067 or email at email@example.com.
 If the answering service picks up, please leave your name, number, and the best time to reach you.
 Appointments requested while the office is closed will be answered as soon as the CCC is open.

-Counseling and wellness sessions are only available to students, faculty, and staff of State Fair Community College at the Sedalia location and to students of Moberly Area Community College at the Columbia location.
+Counseling and wellness sessions are only available to students of State Fair Community College at the Sedalia location and to students of Moberly Area Community College at the Columbia location.